IT issues factory security 2: People, process, tech

 Figure 1: Trend Micro, "IoT Security Survey of Corporations"*2

-To solve organizational and talent-related challenges, managerial leadership is crucial.
-Security awareness raising and education as well as cross-departmental interactions will have more significance when objectives are shared across organizations.
+To solve organisational and talent-related challenges, managerial leadership is crucial.
+Security awareness raising and education as well as cross-departmental interactions will have more significance when objectives are shared across organisations.

 *1 Japan Users Association of Information Systems: "2019 Corporate IT Trends Survey Report," April 2019.

 *2 Trend Micro: "IoT Security Survey of Corporations," May 2019.

 *3 Ministry of Internal Affairs and Communications: "Present State of Cybersecurity Talent in Japan," December 2018.

 *4 Cyber Security Strategy Headquarters (NISC): "Plan for General Development of Security Talent," March 2016.

 Processes: Operations to avoid stoppagesSome claim that stocktaking of information assets, installation of security software, and application of patches, which are common IT security practises, are unacceptable in OT system operations.
 The manufacturing department strikes a balance amongst output QCD (Quality, Cost, and Delivery) and S (Safety), and controls the input 4M (Man, Material, Machine, and Method) in order to improve production.
 As described in the first article, the principal purpose of OT system operations is to eliminate all factors that may impair the safety and availability of the Machine, or system.

 Figure 2: Input and output of production activities (Trend Micro)